ijzershop/PrestaShop/modules/contactform/Readme.md

 ## About

-Help your customers get in touch when they need, add a contact form on your store.
+Adds a contact form to the "Contact us" page.

 ## Reporting issues